Policy Statement and Guidelines Regarding Services For Students With Disabilities

 Linfield’s commitment to a supportive teaching environment has regularly translated into instructional practice both inside and outside the classroom intended to maximize each student’s potential to succeed.
-In keeping with that philosophy and those practices, this booklet has been composed to assist faculty, students and staff in understanding the rights of students with disabilities and the best strategies for accommodating their special educational needs.
+In keeping with that philosophy and those practices, this resource has been composed to assist faculty, students and staff in understanding the rights of students with disabilities and the best strategies for implementing accommodations.
 It hardly needs to be said that all of the pedagogical innovations listed inside are already in practice in classrooms across the campus.
 Nor should any of us be surprised that the instructional techniques that have proven effective in accommodating disabled students belong as well to the repertoire of teaching methods that practiced teachers employ to serve the diverse needs of any classroom.

 A. Legal Foundations For Services To Students With Disabilities

-Under Section 504 of the Vocational Rehabilitation Act of 1973, as amended; the Civil Rights Restoration Act of 1988;and the Americans with Disabilities Act of 1990 Linfield College has a responsibility to accommodate and provide access to students with disabilities.
+Under Section 504 of the Vocational Rehabilitation Act of 1973, as amended; the Civil Rights Restoration Act of 1988; and the Americans with Disabilities Act of 1990 Linfield University has a responsibility to accommodate and provide access to students with disabilities.
 The Section 504 reads, in part:

-No otherwise qualified handicapped individual in the United States shall, solely by reason of his handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.
+No otherwise qualified individual with a disability in the United States shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance or under any program

 This act guarantees civil rights for Americans with disabilities, which has been extended recently with the passage of the Americans with Disabilities Act.
 With respect to postsecondary education services, “otherwise qualified” means a person with disabilities who meets the academic and technical standards requisite to admission or participation in the program or activity.

-Section 504 is the section of the law that specifically refers to postsecondary and vocational education services.
+Section 504 is the section of the law that specifically refers to post-secondary and vocational education services.
 This section requires that colleges and universities make adjustments necessary to eliminate discrimination on the basis of disability.
-The key is accommodating the disability, not altering course content.
+The key is accommodating the disability, not modifying course content or outcomes.
 With the exception of removing architectural barriers, no set formulas exist for making adjustments which will be helpful in every case.
 Thus, adaptations will be specific to the needs of individual students.
-In every case, the intent is to accommodate the disability without altering academic standards or course content.
+In every case, the intent is to accommodate the disability without altering academic standards.

 The law requires that an instructor make reasonable adaptations to meet the unique needs of the student’s disabling condition.
 Adaptations of course procedures are not solely the instructor’s responsibility.
 Students bear responsibility to make their abilities and limitations known and to meet the instructor’s expectations concerning attendance, class participation, and performance or work standards.